yuchunc/rf_blog_legacy_octopress/source/_posts/2014-11-08-finally-got-my-desk-working-properly.markdown

 All of the items add up to about $740NTD.
 I got 2 tables for my dual screens, and bigger work space is really wonderful.
 I wished I had taken more pictures during the assembly, but it was pretty straightfoward.

-After working without a chair for almost a month, my butt feels much tighter, and my leggs has became stronger.
+After working without a chair for almost a month, my butt feels much tighter, and my legs have become stronger.
 However, I do fatigue much faster during my kung-fu class, it would probably improved after I am more used to the new workspace.